 What Does the Phoenix Suns Starting 5 Lineup Look Like?

-Eric Gordon, Grayson Allen and Keita Bates-Diop have been filling in as starters during the injury absences of Beal and Booker, but these will be looked upon in hindsight as cameos when it is all said and done this season.
+Eric Gordon and Keita Bates-Diop have been filling in as starters during the injury absences from guys like Beal and Booker, but these will be looked upon in hindsight as cameos when it is all said and done this season.
 The lineup listed below represents the Suns at full strength.

 Point Guard Devin Booker